History of Dutch orthography: The spelling reform of 2006 (The Netherlands and Flanders)

 In the Netherlands, the Spelling Act of 15 September 2005 was passed.
 Coming into force on 22 February 2006, the 2005 law replaced the 1947 Act on the Spelling of the Dutch Language as the legislation for the legal basis of official spelling.
 The Spelling Act gives the Committee of Ministers of the Dutch Language Union the authority to determine the spelling of Dutch by ministerial decision.
 The law requires that this spelling be followed "at the governmental bodies, at educational institutions funded from the public purse, as well as at the exams for which legal requirements have been established".
 In other cases, it is recommended, but it is not mandatory to follow the official spelling.

 The Decree on the Spelling Regulations 2005 of 2006 contains the annexed spelling rules decided by the Committee of Ministers on 25 April 2005.
-This decree entered into force on August 1, 2006, replacing the Spelling Decree of June 19, 1996.
+This decree entered into force on 1 August 2006, replacing the Spelling Decree of 19 June 1996.
 In Flanders, the same spelling rules are currently applied by the Decree of the Flemish Government Establishing the Rules of the Official Spelling and Grammar of the Dutch language of 30 June 2006.

 Although government and educational establishments are required to conform, some newspapers and other publications in the Netherlands are refusing to use the new spelling and have released Het Witte Boekje (The White Booklet) as an alternative to the latest edition of Het Groene Boekje.
 This "white spelling" allows more than one spelling in several cases, e.g. presence or absence of linking ns, hyphens and capitalisation.
 It has, in return, been accused of being even more inconsistent than Het Groene Boekje.
 In Flanders, the white spelling is not used by any large media.

+Developments since 2006

+In 2019, prominent newspaper NRC updated its 2000 Style Book (Stijlboek) with several modernisations to be more in line with evolving everyday usage of the Dutch language.
+Some changes brought it closer to the Green Booklet or English-derived translations or transcriptions, such as Kairo to Caïro for Cairo, or Talibaan (NRC 2000) to Taliban (Green spelling; White spelling prescribes taliban), and brexit (White spelling) became Brexit (Green spelling).
+Certain new spellings removed redundant letters, such as Oekraïeners to Oekraïners (same pronunciation) for Ukrainians, sometimes moving a bit further away from English, such as Zimbabweanen to Zimbabwanen (as they are commonly called in Dutch) for Zimbabweans.
+On the other hand, Sri Lankezen became Sri Lankanen (Sri Lankans).
+Some words were replaced by descriptions, such as vrouwenvoetbal ("women's football") to voetbal voor vrouwen ("football for women"), and likewise mannenvoetbal to voetbal voor mannen, as these aren't separate kinds of sport, but the same sport organised by gender.